DNAScanner/GitHub-Pins/README.md

 A live version of the project can be found [here](https://gh-pins.dnascanner.de/pinned/dnascanner)

-⚠️ **Note:** The page might take a few seconds to load, as it grabs the data right of the github site instead of the API (which doesn't exist unfortunately).
-This however is due to <u>the server's</u> personal internet connection
+⚠️ **Note:** The page might take a few seconds to load, as it grabs the data right of the github site instead of an API (which doesn't exist unfortunately).
+This however is due to <u>the server's</u> own internet connection and not due to the code itself

 ## How to use